lookatmoon/epa-literature-mining/network-approach/README.md

 For training and testing classifier, run network_based_LR.py.

-Constructed graph and pretrained word embeddings: see graph.gml and emb.txt.
+Constructed graph and pretrained word embeddings: see union.gml and emb.txt.

 ## Some tools used in this pipeline: